 Check out our Recipe, below, and well as these Great Ideas for Using Baharat:

 Spices lose their potency once they are ground, or exposed to heat or light.
-We use whole spices for optimal flavor and grind them as needed, then package the blends in tins to keep them away from light.
+We use whole spices for optimal flavor and grind them as needed, then package the blends in black rice paper bags to keep them away from light.
 Store the blends in a cool spot and use within 2-3 months.
 Baharat is a no-salt blend.

 Serves 4 to 6